 If the pain is more intense, you can also help to alleviate it by taking over-the-counter painkillers like ibuprofen.
 However, make sure you don’t take more than the recommended dose as explained on the package.

-Also Read Can rotten baby teeth be saved?
+Also Read Can Tooth Decay Be Saved?
 (Treatments & Preventions)

 Step 4.
 Book an emergency appointment with a dentist